A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Training Paradigms

 \subsection{Training Strategies}

 MLLM-based document understanding frameworks typically consist of multiple sub-modules to encode multimodal information and are trained in a stepwise manner.
 Few frameworks leverage in-context learning \cite{icld3ie} or multimodal prompts \cite{lmdx} to develop training-free architectures.
-The majority, however, involve pretraining to capture general domain knowledge, followed by instruction tuning to better interpret user prompts.
+The majority, however, involve pretraining to capture general-domain knowledge, followed by instruction tuning to improve the interpretation of user prompts.
 Furthermore, some frameworks are subsequently \textbf{Supervised Fine-Tuned} on benchmark datasets \cite{docllm,gpe} or a synthetic set \cite{dockd} to enhance domain-specific adaptation.
 To integrate multimodal information, these frameworks mainly employ an LLM with various multimodal encoders \cite{mdocagent,pdfwukong}, sometimes incorporating adaptors \cite{mplugdocowl15,lu2024bounding} or linear projectors \cite{park2024hierarchical} for fusion or alignment.
 Depending on the training stage, sub-modules may be either trainable or frozen, balancing the acquisition of new knowledge with the preservation of valuable information from the original backbone.

 \paragraph{LLM Backbone.} As most LLMs are extensively pretrained on large-scale datasets and capture broad knowledge, many frameworks freeze the LLM, using it solely to generate human-understandable outputs.
 In frameworks involving pretraining or instruction tuning \cite{dockylin,hrvda}, freezing the LLM backbone helps preserve its knowledge and reduce training costs.
 However, some approaches enable LLMs to be trained during continued pretraining \cite{laytokenllm} or instruction tuning \cite{doclayllm} to better capture VRD domain knowledge and enhance multimodal alignment.
 In supervised fine-tuning stages, the LLM backbone is typically made trainable to adapt to the target domain \cite{llavar}.